nswdpc/silverstripe-mailgun-sync/README.md

 ## Extensions
 The module provides the following extensions
-+ UserDefinedFormSubmissionExtension - provide handling for linking a MailgunSubmission record to a userforms module SubmittedForm record
++ UserDefinedFormSubmissionExtension - provide handling for linking a MailgunSubmission record to the [silverstripe-userforms](https://github.com/silverstripe/silverstripe-userforms) module ```SubmittedForm``` record
 + MailgunSubmissionExtension - provides Mailgun tab for linked records (optional)
 + MailgunSyncEmailExtension - provides an extension method to link a MailgunSubmission record with a source DataObject